“Are you hungry or do you just want to eat?”

 “John moved up and that was a good thing for him,” Michel said.
 “And all these years, I’ve been getting ready for this.
 My time came.
 I think we’ve been doing a decent job right now, driving the team to the playoffs.
 I’m super happy to be in this moment right now with the players and the staff.”

 Michel is being modest.
-His North Texas side earned the most points in MLS NEXT Pro (62, six more than anyone else), the best goal differential (+24, six more than anyone else), while clinching the #1 seed and home-field advantage for the entirety of the postseason.
-Under Michel’s sole leadership, North Texas went 9-3-4 and won three of four extra-point shootouts.
+In the regular season, his North Texas side earned the most points in MLS NEXT Pro (62, six more than anyone else), the best goal differential (+24, six more than anyone else), while clinching the #1 seed.
+With home-field advantage, Michel and North Texas have been prolific in the postseason, scoring 10 goals over three games en route to this Saturday's MLS NEXT Pro Cup.

 “He's bringing out the best in the players and that shows up in the results, so the transition was quite smooth,” said Nico Gordon, North Texas’ captain who earned a place in the league’s Best XI.
 “He's really good, honestly.
 He likes to play.
 He's very passionate about the game.
 He stays on top of the guys so he knows what the guys can give.
 He's been with us for a long time and he pushes us every day.”

-Success in the regular season is one thing.
-The playoffs are another.
-Michel knows this better than anyone having helped the club win a league title in its inaugural 2019 campaign as assistant to head coach Eric Quill.
-Seven players from that side have gone on to play for FC Dallas, three have become regulars for the U.S. Men’s National Team (Ricardo Pepi, Tanner Tessmann, Bryan Reynolds).
+It's a small sample size but Michel has shown the all-important ability to replicate regular season success in the playoffs.
+And it's no surprise.
+Michel was an assistant to North Texas' first head coach Eric Quill, who led the club to a league title during its inaugural 2019 season.
+Seven players from that side have gone on to play for FC Dallas while three have become regulars for the U.S. Men’s National Team (Ricardo Pepi, Tanner Tessmann, Bryan Reynolds).

 “That team had a lot of talents,” Michel explained.
 “We can see they still play at the highest level.
 And this year is going to be the same thing here.
 In the future, we're going to see some of these players at the highest level.
 (In 2019), we said ‘okay, this group has something special.’
 We felt that way.
 (This year), we feel that way again.”